junqing-zhang/junqing-zhang.github.io/_posts/2020-01-25-blog-post-latex.md

 \end{figure}

 ```

+# Cross Referencing
+When using figures, tables, and equations, I strongly suggest to use cross referencing.
+Please refer to [this link](https://www.overleaf.com/learn/latex/Cross_referencing_sections_and_equations){:target="_blank"} for a detailed tutorial.

+It includes two step.
+First, include the label during the definition.
+Prefix is recommended to distinguish them, e.g., \label{fig:fig1}, \label{tab:tab1}, and \label{eq:eq1}.
+This is extremely helpful when your report has many of them.
+Then, in the main text, refer to it by using \ref{fig:fig1}, \ref{tab:tab1}, \ref{eq:eq1}.

 # Latex Track Change
 One attractive that Word has is the track change, which allows different people to edit the same document and see the changes that each other has made.